 This is also the time to start planning next year’s gardening exploits, so at the end of the day, put your feet up and start ordering your seed catalogues, planning your veg plot, and thinking about new and exciting ways you can bring even more colour into your garden.
-While it might be difficult to motivate yourself to get out and about in the garden during the wettest part of the year, here are a few tips to keep you busy in the garden during November.
+Here are a few tips to keep you busy in the garden during November.

 Your essential November checklist

-- Cheer yourself up with the promise of colour in the spring by planting bowls full of tulips.
-Make sure they’re well covered to protect them during the cold winter weather.
+- Cheer yourself up with the promise of colour in the spring by planting tulips in pots and borders, adding grit to heavy soils to improve drainage.

 - Spend time in the greenhouse or potting shed cleaning your stock of pots for next season

-- The lawn may need one last cut during mild spells, but make sure you raise the blade height.
+- The lawn may still need cutting during mild spells, but raise the blade height on your mower.

-- Clear out ponds and remove pumps to avoid any frost damage
+- Clear out ponds and remove pumps to prevent frost damage.

 Flower beds and borders